Ky-Ng/IPA-ASR/README.md

 | [`timit_dataset_splitter.py`](https://github.com/Ky-Ng/IPA-ASR/blob/main/preprocessing/timit_dataset_splitter.py)       | Helper to `timit_metadata_extractors` to stratify the Test dataset into Test and Validation                                                            |
 ### Training
 - To train the wav2vec2 IPA base model into  run the [`evaluation/fine_tune_w2v2.ipynb`](https://github.com/Ky-Ng/IPA-ASR/tree/main/evaluation)
-	- Note: the output tokens are learnable/can be found in `vocab_manual.json`
 	- Note: to save the model, make sure to edit the `HF_ID` to your HuggingFace UserID

 | Dependency                                                                                   | Description                                                                                                                                                                                                             |